Mumberthrax/VoatConspiracy/ModerationPolicy.md

 ### Responsibilities and Guidelines

+##### Basics/miscellaneous

 * Remove stuff that violates the rules

+* Promote community guidelines that help everyone to get along better.

+* Always distinguish comments when acting in an official capacity.
+Keep personal opinions about politics out of anything to do with moderation - unless it already specifically relates to moderation-related issues.

+##### Respect the community

 * Maintain a level of professionalism and courtesy when acting as a mod.
 Treat everyone with respect, even rule breakers or assholes.